 - The ocean absorbs about a third of carbon dioxide emissions created from human activity.
 Acidification, caused by that absorption, is changing the chemistry of the ocean, placing sea life at risk.4

-Research shows that large, fully protected marine reserves can help rebuild species abundance and diversity and protect the overall health of the marine environment,5 but only about 2 percent is highly or strongly protected—compared with about 15 percent of land.6
+Research shows that large, fully protected marine reserves can help rebuild species abundance and diversity and protect the overall health of the marine environment,5 but just over 2 percent of the ocean is highly or strongly protected—compared with about 15 percent of land.6

 When Yellowstone National Park was established in 1872, it not only ensured protection for one of the most spectacular American landscapes, but it also provided a new way of thinking about protecting the environment.
 More recently this approach has been applied to oceans, accompanying a growing recognition of their essential role in sustaining life on the planet.

 In 2006, The Pew Charitable Trusts and several partners launched the Global Ocean Legacy project in an effort to establish the world’s first generation of great marine parks.
 In a decade of work with indigenous groups, community leaders, government officials, scientists, and other organizations, the campaign supported the creation of nine major marine reserves, which will safeguard an area about twice the size of India.
 In 2008, the Bertarelli Foundation launched global leadership initiatives in marine conservation, advocacy and scientific research, and has supported the creation of over 2 million square kilometers (772,000 square miles) to date.

 But even with these successes, just a small fraction of the world’s ocean has strong safeguards.
 To increase that protected area and build on a series of conservation wins, Pew and the Bertarelli Foundation forged a new partnership with the goal of increasing the number of large and fully protected parks in the sea to 15 by 2022.

 About the Pew Bertarelli Ocean Legacy Project